Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Long Reach {#birth-reach}
-The character’s movements and strikes extend farther than expected.
+The character's movements and strikes extend farther than expected.
 **Effect:** Reach is increased by **+1** for all weapons.

 ---

 ### Excellent Speed {#birth-speed}
-The character’s raw speed surpasses normal limits.
+The character's raw speed surpasses normal limits.
 **Effect:** Speed is increased by **+2**.

 ---